 Evidence is still inconclusive, but some other linked environmental factors for MND include:

-• Repeat head injuries due to sports like MMA, Muay Thai boxing, and other contact sports
+- Repeat head injuries due to sports like MMA, Muay Thai boxing, and other contact sports

-• Physical trauma due to accident
+- Physical trauma due to an accident

-• Long term exposure to Electromagnetic fields
+- Long-term exposure to Electromagnetic fields

-• Other triggers include cancers and environmental contaminants.
+- Other triggers include cancers and environmental contaminants.

 Genetic Screening for MND

-The Regeneration center does not offer gene therapies for MND but does provide DNA mutation test for MND with confirmed diagnosis to determine if they have one or more mutated genes associated with heredity MND.
-We offer DNA gene sequencing tests for over 40 variants linked to MND,hereditary motor neuropathy (HMN), neuronal ceroid lipofuscinoses (NCL) disorders and genetic prion disease including: C9ORF72, ALS2, TBK1, SOD1, PRNP, DCTN1, SPG11, HEXB, TARDBP, KIF5A, FUS, OPTN, PFN1, SETX, CHCHD10, CHMP2B, MATR3, UBQLN2, VAPB, TFG, VCP,BCKDHA, BCKDHB, DBT, PPM1K, SIGMAR1, ATP7B and SQSTM1.
+The Regeneration Center does not offer gene therapies for MND but does provide DNA mutation tests for MND with confirmed diagnoses to determine if they have one or more mutated genes associated with heredity MND.
+We offer DNA gene sequencing tests for over 40 variants linked to MND, hereditary motor neuropathy (HMN), neuronal ceroid lipofuscinoses (NCL) disorders and genetic prion disease including C9ORF72, ALS2, TBK1, SOD1, PRNP, DCTN1, SPG11, HEXB, TARDBP, KIF5A, FUS, OPTN, PFN1, SETX, CHCHD10, CHMP2B, MATR3, UBQLN2, VAPB, TFG, VCP, BCKDHA, BCKDHB, DBT, PPM1K, SIGMAR1, ATP7B and SQSTM1.

 Tests & Diagnosis for MND